 - Ability to work productively and with self-directed discipline in a virtual environment.
 NY, LA, or Bay Area homebase is preferred in order to facilitate in-person engagement with staff, Managing Partners, and grantees

 - A strong sense of camaraderie, good natured attitude, instinct towards kindness, the ability to be formal or informal as the context requires, and a commitment to working hard.

 - BA/BS preferred.

-- Competitive salary plus the Collaborative’s benefits package, including paid vacation, personal, and sick leave; standard health, dental, and vision packages; employer contributions to 401k retirement account; parental/dependent leave; and a commuter transit benefit.
+- This is a salaried position at an annual salary range of $75,000-$85,000 based on experience.
+This is a position for full-time employment that includes the Collaborative’s benefits package, including paid vacation, personal, and sick leave; standard health, dental, and vision packages; employer contributions to 401k retirement account; parental/dependent leave; and a commuter transit benefit.

 Please submit a cover letter that speaks to the power and potential of this role and why you are well-suited to fill it, along with your resume to: email@example.com.

 Pop Culture Collaborative is a sponsored project of Rockefeller Philanthropy Advisors, Inc. (RPA).
 RPA is an equal opportunity employer.